Fox – Vulpes vulpes

 The other issue is the fox damage that you will have to deal with and clean up.
 Residents of Manchester, Warrington, Cheshire and Liverpool know that foxes like to help themselves to refuse sacks, leaving an incredible mess behind.
-They leave their infected feces in gardens, steal food that was meant for songbirds, and will scream and bark throughout the night.
+They leave their infected faeces in gardens, steal food that was meant for songbirds and will scream and bark throughout the night.
 Fortunately, there are fox solutions that will help you keep these animals away from your home.

 Effective fox control treatments make your property less attractive to wandering foxes.
 Foxes are as intelligent as they are bothersome, and they will quickly find ways around many repellents.
 It’s important to choose systems that will work in both the short term and the long term.

-• Sonic fox repellents actually emit a sonic boom when any animal wanders into the covered areas.
+• Sonic fox repellents actually emit a sonic boom when an animal wanders into the covered areas.
 In addition to driving away foxes, they will also prevent cats and dogs from coming to visit.
 While they are highly effective, they are not the best idea if you have pets of your own.

 • Our repellent sprays are ideal for protecting certain areas.
 They can safely be used to treat your garden and will help keep the foxes, and other critters, out.
-Sprays include Scoot, and Get Off My Garden.
-Another option is the Wash and Get Off spray that is excellent for cleaning up fox fouling and protecting the area.
+Sprays include Scoot and Get Off My Garden.
+Another option is Wash and Get Off spray that is excellent for cleaning up fox fouling and protecting the area.

 Repellents require that a fox actually enter your yard to be effective, but deterrents drive them away before they can get too close.